KrishanuGharami/QR-Code-Generator/README.md

 A modern, feature-rich QR code generator built with Next.js, ShadCN UI, and the power of AI.
 Create, customize, and share QR codes in seconds.

-![QR Code Generator Screenshot](https://placehold.co/800x600.png?text=App+Screenshot+Here) *Replace the placeholder above with a screenshot of your application.*
+![QR Code Generator Screenshot](https://placehold.co/800x600.png?text=App+Screenshot+Here)

 ---